denise06/assignment1_maps/Readme.md

 _Features Left to Implement_
-_- Allow user to search the designated location and return the nearest carpark _ _- A rout to the searched carpark from user's current location
+_- Allow user to search the designated location and return the nearest carpark _ _- A route to the searched carpark from user's current location

 ## Testing
 Manual Testing is done to ensure that the all functions are functional.